tri-cods/install/guides/python.md

 We **strongly** recommend that you follow the screens below step by step.
 Paying particular attention to Step 3 in the installation process.

-Visit the [Anaconda website](https://www.anaconda.com/products/individual) on your internet browser, such as Firefox or Chrome, and click on the **64-Bit Graphical Installer** (466 MB) under the Windows Python 3.+ menu.
+Visit the [Anaconda website](https://www.anaconda.com/products/individual) on your internet browser, such as Firefox or Chrome, and scroll to the bottom of the page.
+Here, click on the **64-Bit Graphical Installer** (466 MB) under the Windows Python 3.+ menu.
 Our screenshot below shows python 3.8, but any latest **python 3.+** version will work with our instructions and the institute.

 ![Screenshot: Anaconda download webpage with 3.8 button highlighted](/guides/images/conda_installer_windows.png)